 So, the issues are there.
 The opportunities are there.
-The future of the Republican Party in Kansas and across this nation can be bright.
+The future of the Republican party in Kansas and across this nation can be bright.
 But it won't be unless we let the people know where we stand, why we stand there, and convince them that we have their best interests at heart.
 We must recognize that people are not going to come beating on our door, begging to be Republicans.
 We have to go out and get them.
 I think we should focus heavily on recruitment.
 We need the women, the young, the blacks, the Hispanics, the ethnics, and the Indians.
-We need working men and women.
+We need working men and women. - 10 -

 These groups may not be easy to reach.
 But how better to test the vitality of our Republican beliefs than by persuading these groups, face to face, as individuals, that what we stand for best serves their interest.
-How better to demonstrate that we stand for the interest of all Americans by reaching out across the whole broad spectrum of our population for new members and new candidates.
+How better to demonstrate that we stand for the interest of ALL Americans by reaching out across the whole broad spectrum of our population for new members and new candidates.

 But strong candidates and Republican elected officials are not enough.
 They are not the key to making our party strong.
-Anyone who has ever run for public office knows that the battle is won or lost in the trenches -- when the housewives, farmers, businessmen and women, and laborers are together.
+Anyone who has ever run for public office knows that the battle is won or lost in the trenches -with the housewives, farmers, business men and women, and laborers, working together.
 It's the grass roots effort that it takes to win.
-And it's going to take just such an effort to restore the GOP in Kansas and across the United States.
+And it's going to take just such an effort to restore the GOP in Kansas and across the United States. - 11 - the male and the of a state